Skip to main content

 The right translation sequence

 First identify the main reader at each stage and then translate the records that reader actually uses.
 For admission, that may be the diploma and transcript.
 For equivalence, sometimes more.
 For the visa, admission, identity, means of support and some civil records may join the stack.
-Translating everything in one block from day one is the most expensive way to stay blurry.
+Translating everything in one block from day one is often more expensive than necessary.

 Documents to prepare